arthurfaria/non-Gaussian_Fluctuations/README.md

 # Generalized master equation:

-This is a repository provides a code in `Python` for a generalized master equation due to a athermal bath
+This is a repository provides codes in `Python` to compute:
+* The steady-state of generalized quantum master equation due to Gaussian + non-Gaussian noises: overdamped DLD model [1]
+* Entropy production for a Brownian particle subject to a Gaussian and Poisson noises.

 ## Repository content

-1. Generalized_FP.ipynb
+1. generalized_FP.ipynb
-	- Non-Gaussian generalized Fokker-Planck (GenBM) equation (see 'gener_FP.pdf' file for further infos).
-Both the generalized semiclassical distriubtion (GenBM_rho) and the distribution of a standard Brownian motion (BM_rho) are obatined considering a external harmonic potential.
+	- The steady state of the overdamped DLD model and the equilibrium distribution of a standard Brownian motion are obatined considering a external harmonic potential.
 Algorithm based on finite diference approach to compute derivatives.

+2. EP_FT_non-Gaussian_noise.ipynb
+	-

 References:

 [1]
+[2]